ebrondol/cmssw/Geometry/TrackerNumberingBuilder/README.md

-In this package the `GeometricDet` tree of the `TrackerGeometry` object in the `TrackerDigiGeometryRecord` is created, the DetIds are assigned to the different components in the tree according to the schema which is defined in the configuration of `TrackerGeometricDetESModule`, and the `TrackerTopology` object is configured to be able to decode the DetIds using the same schema.
+In this package the `GeometricDet` tree of the `TrackerGeometry` object in the `TrackerDigiGeometryRecord` is created, the DetIds are assigned to the different components in the tree according to the schema which is defined in the xml description of trackerParameters.xml for the `TrackerGeometricDetESModule`, and the configuration of the `TrackerTopology` object is configured to be able to decode the DetIds using the same schema.

 The graph of the `GeometricDet` tree can be found in [this file](doc/GeometricDetBuilder.png)